Minoan religion: Deities

 Arthur Evans thought the Minoans worshipped, more or less exclusively, a mother goddess, which heavily influenced views for decades.
 Recent scholarly opinion sees a much more diverse religious landscape although the absence of texts, or even readable relevant inscriptions, leaves the picture very cloudy.
 There is a considerable diversity of theories.
 We have no names of deities.
 Much Minoan art is given a religious significance of some sort, but this tends to be vague, not least because Minoan government is now often seen as a theocracy, so politics and religion have a considerable overlap.
-The Minoan pantheon featured many deities, among which a young, spear-wielding male god is also prominent.
+The Minoan pantheon featured many deities -- the majority are female, but a young, spear-wielding male god is also prominent.

 It is very often difficult to distinguish between images of worshippers, priests and priestesses, rulers and deities; indeed the priestly and royal roles may have often been the same, as leading rituals is often seen as the essence of rulership.
 It is also possible that religious ritual involved humans performing as deities, further confusing what art shows.

 Possibly as aspects of the main, probably dominant, nature / mother goddess, archaeologists have identified a mountain goddess, worshipped at peak sanctuaries, a dove goddess, a snake goddess perhaps protectress of the household, the Potnia Theron goddess of animals, and a goddess of childbirth.
 Late Minoan terracotta votive figures like the poppy goddess (perhaps a worshipper) carry attributes, often birds, in their diadems.

 Some scholars see in the Minoan Goddess a female divine solar figure.
 Károly Kerényi believed that the most important goddess was Ariadne, daughter of King Minos and mistress of the labyrinth who is identified in Linear B (Mycenean Greek) tablets in Knossos.

 One supernatural type of figure in ancient Crete and later of the Mycenaeans is called as the Minoan Genius, alternatively as a "demon", although they seem to be mostly benign.
 This was a fantastic creature with similarities both to the lion and the hippopotamus, which implies a connection with ancient Egypt.
 These figures (often pairs or multiple ones are shown) appears as an attendant and supporter of deities, and may have played a role as a protector of children, related to fertility.
 They probably did not receive worship themselves.
 The griffin also appears, for example drawing a chariot on the Hagia Triada sarcophagus.
 The bull-headed man, perhaps the precursor of the Minotaur that the Greeks later located at Knossos, does not appear on seals until after the Mycenean invasion.